orionorganizacao-dotcom/adap-citizen-verifier-app/README.md

 - no production-grade, legal, fairness, or accountability claim is introduced;
 - the verifier accepts declared custody provenance when provided;
 - the verifier can generate inferred custody provenance when declared provenance is missing;
+- inferred custody provenance is clearly labeled as heuristic and potentially incomplete or wrong;
 - the app does not require the citizen to manually understand the full custody chain;
 - the app can classify an operator-dependent verification path as `NDC=1 / operator-dependent`;
+- mixed or partially independent cases are not classified as `NDC=1` in this version;
+- mixed cases are labeled as partially independent, partially operator-dependent, or dependency unresolved;
 - `NDC=1 / operator-dependent` is presented as a structural dependency classification, not an accusation;
 - the plain-language report explains that operator dependence does not prove manipulation, but weakens independent verification;
 - the machine-readable JSON includes minimal dependency classification fields;